-The Introduction section contains this overview and information about important dates and timelines for this election.
+The Introduction section contains this overview, information about important dates and timelines for this election, and frequently asked questions about general elections in California.

-The Elective Office Information section of this guide contains information about the offices up for election in San Bernardino County, information about qualifications, and information regarding incompatible offices.
+The Elective Office Information section of this guide contains information about the offices up for election in San Bernardino County, information about qualifications, and notices to candidates that may be helpful.

-The Candidate Filing Process section contains information regarding the forms required to file for office, how to select a ballot designation, and how to submit a candidate statement.
+The Candidate Filing Process section contains information regarding the forms and applicable fees required to file for office, how to select a ballot designation, and how to submit a candidate statement.

 The Fair Political Practices Commission Filings section briefly explains the required forms that may need to be filed as part of the candidate filing process.
 The Fair Political Practices Commission (FPPC) is an independent regulatory agency that enforces campaign finance laws.
-The San Bernardino County Registrar of Voters is a filing agent for the FPPC, and is responsible for collecting campaign disclosure statements from candidates who are required to file, including candidates running for office in any election.
+The San Bernardino County Registrar of Voters is a filing agent for the FPPC, and is responsible for working with the candidates who are required to submit campaign disclosure statements.